-Language of instruction: Dutch & English
+Language: Dutch & English

 Leiden University, the Delft University of Technology and Erasmus University Rotterdam wish to provide their students with outstanding, varied and innovative education that will enable them to address present-day and future issues.
 This new programme is the result of an extensive collaborative effort between the three partners, bottom-up research and cooperative network organisations such as Medical Delta.